Kreshsv/kreshsv.github.io/_posts/2024-12-28-how-to-configure-a-local-time-server-using-Chrony.md

 ---
 layout: post
-title: "How to implement one-way file transfer between a Windows and Linux machine using SFTP"
+title: "How to configure a local time server using Chrony"
-date: 2024-10-11 20:44:24 +0530
-categories: Windows
-published: true
+categories: linux time-server chrony ntp
 ---

 # How to configure a local time server using Chrony